U.S. National Fungus Collections Databases

-The Systematic Botany and Mycology Laboratory maintains several fungal databases that are continuously being updated.
+The U.S. National Fungus Collections Laboratory maintains several fungal databases that are continuously being updated.

 Quick Search.
 This option searches all of the databases using a single host of fungus name.
 This is the best way to determine if we have any information.